-Board of Directors NetSol Technologies, Inc. and Subsidiaries Calabasas, California

-We have audited the consolidated balance sheets of CQ Systems Limited, a United Kingdom corporation, as of March 31, 2004 and 2003, and the related statements of operations, and cash flows for the years ended March 31, 2004 and 2003.
+Board of Directors NetSol Technologies, Inc. and Subsidiaries Calabasas, California of operations, and cash flows for the years ended March 31, 2004 and 2003.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.